SumoLogic/sumologic-documentation/docs/manage/manage-subscription/sumo-logic-flex-accounts.md

 * **Credits Used**.
 Displays the number of credits used and the percentage used since the beginning of your current contract.
 * **Credits remaining**.
 Displays number of credits remaining as well as the percentage of credits used since the beginning of your current contract.
+* **Total Credits Usage Breakdown.** Displays the total consumed contract credits and promotional credits of your current contract.

 ### Usage Forecast​